How to Create a Retirement Spending Plan

 Align spending with goals

-Both when planning for retirement and throughout retirement, a Retirement Spending Plan helps you see whether you are spending money according to your goals and ideal vision for retirement.
+When planning for retirement and throughout retirement, a Retirement Spending Plan helps you see whether you are spending money according to your goals and ideal vision for retirement.
 If you are not, you will be able to see how to reprioritize your spending so that you are doing so.
 A Retirement Spending Plan will show you where the money is going and help keep you aligned, so you do not veer off course of your desired goals and objectives.

 Compare tradeoffs